TriremeSolutions/alx-low_level_programming/0x00-hello_world/README.md

 The C file name will be saved in the variable $CFILE 4-puts.c: prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+The function puts is used
+printf is not used
+Program ends with the value 0

 5-